System64fumo/syshud/README.md

 ![preview](https://github.com/System64fumo/syshud/blob/qt-rewrite/preview.png "preview")<br>
 [![Packaging status](https://repology.org/badge/vertical-allrepos/syshud.svg)](https://repology.org/project/syshud/versions)

-> [!NOTE]
-> This project has been rewritten to use QT6 instead of GTKMM 4<br>
-> This branch will replace main once the rest of my shell is ported.<br>

 # Configuration
 syshud can be configured in 2 ways<br>
 1: By changing config.hpp and recompiling (Suckless style)<br>